yahya09206/blogapp/README.md

 # blogapp
-made with node, express and mongo, empasis on restful routing, will do more styling after completion
+made with node, express and mongo, empasis on restful routing, will do more styling/layout after completion